 ActionAid began operating in Vietnam in 1989, and now works with poor communities across the country.

-ActionAid Vietnam works towards securing the basic rights of poor and marginalised people.
+ActionAid works towards securing the basic rights of poor and marginalised people in Vietnam.
 We work in partnership with poor communities so they can have a say in decisions that affect their own lives.

 "Before the canal system was upgraded with ActionAid’s support and before the establishment of the Water Users’ Association, I used to be worried every time my son went out to get water.
 Water supplies were not reliable and fights for water were common.
 Now I no longer need to worry.
 The Water Users’ Association takes care of their villagers – water is delivered to every plot and there is no more fighting."